imminfo/ymir/README.md

     brew install python
     brew install python3

-Go to [Ymir's GitHub](https://github.com/imminfo/ymir/releases) and download the latest release source code called `Source code + JSON` and unzip it.
+At this point you can either install the JsonCPP library and download benchmark files by yourself (see next paragraphs) or simply go to [Ymir's GitHub](https://github.com/imminfo/ymir/releases), download the latest release source code called `Source code [FULL]` and unzip it.
 You will see the new folder called `ymir`.
-Now you need to go via Terminal to Ymir's folder with `cd <path to ymir's folder here>/ymir`, e.g.
+In both ways to compile Ymir you need to make your Terminal point to Ymir's folder.
-`cd ./ymir`.

-Alternatively you could clone the repository and install JsonCPP library by the following commands:
+To install JsonCPP you should clone the repository and install JsonCPP library by the following commands:

     git clone https://github.com/imminfo/ymir.git
     cd ymir